 Get The Look:

-Krypton looks great with warm wood tones and warm lights.
+Krypton paint looks great with warm wood tones and and the white!
 The gray in our stools look fresh against Krypton, so if you have gray in a room already it will flow nicely.
 Our shiplap and trim in our kitchen is Sherwin Williams Extra White.
-This is a true crisp white that looks great paired with Krypton.
+This is a true crisp white that looks great paired with Krypton too!

 Sherwin Williams Krypton On Our Pantry Door